 The NPAC SMS receives the M-CREATE request and sets the serviceProvNPA-NXX-X-ID, serviceProvNPA-NXX-X-CreationTimeStamp and serviceProvNPA-NXX-X-ModifiedTimeStamp.
 The NPAC SMS then issues a response indicating whether the serviceProvNPA-NXX-X object was successfully created.

 The NPAC SMS sends an M-CREATE request for the serviceProvNPA-NXX-X object to all Local SMSs who support the object according to the “NPAC Customer LSMS NPA-NXX-X Indicator” in their service provider profile on the NPAC SMS and are receiving data for the NPA-NXX.
+For the XML interface, DXCD – NpaNxxDxCreateDownload.
 The following attributes are sent in the M-CREATE:

 serviceProvNPA-NXX-X-ID